NofarCarmeli/nofarcarmeli.github.io/index.md

 * Nofar Carmeli and Markus Kröll, [*Enumeration Complexity of Unions of Conjunctive Queries*](https://arxiv.org/abs/1812.03831).
 In: The Symposium on Principles of Database Systems, PODS 2019.
   * Won the PODS 2019 Best Student Paper Award.
+  * Invited for a special issue of ACM Transaction on Database Systems (TODS) on selected publications from PODS 2019.
 * Nofar Carmeli and Markus Kröll, [*Enumeration Complexity of Conjunctive Queries with Functional Dependencies*](https://arxiv.org/abs/1712.07880).
 In: International Conference on Database Theory, ICDT 2018.
   * Invited for a special issue of Theory of Computing Systems (TOCS) Journal on selected papers from ICDT 2018.
 * Nofar Carmeli, Batya Kenig and Benny Kimelfeld, [*Efficiently Enumerating Minimal Triangulations*](https://arxiv.org/abs/1604.02833).
 In: The Symposium on Principles of Database Systems, PODS 2017.